w181496/My-CTF-Challenges/Balsn-CTF-2019/README.md

 <br>

-We sholud use some special php wrapper to compress the content of `config.php`.
+We should use some special php wrapper to compress the content of `config.php`.

 And `php://filter/zlib.deflate` is your best friend!